 Property of the following kinds is confiscable to the extent provided by this Act —

-(a) property equal in value to any amount by which the total value of a person’s wealth exceeds the value of the person’s lawfully acquired wealth (“unexplained wealth” — see section 144);
+(a) property equal in value to any amount by which the total value of a person’s wealth exceeds the value of the person’s lawfully acquired wealth (unexplained wealth — see section 144);

-(b) certain property, services, advantages and benefits obtained by a person who has been involved in the commission of a confiscation offence (“criminal benefits” — see section 145);
+(b) certain property, services, advantages and benefits obtained by a person who has been involved in the commission of a confiscation offence (criminal benefits — see section 145);

-(c) property used in or in connection with the commission of a confiscation offence, or property of equal value (“crime-used property” — see section 146);
+(c) property used in or in connection with the commission of a confiscation offence, or property of equal value (crime-used property — see section 146);

-(d) property derived directly or indirectly from the commission of a confiscation offence (“crime-derived property” — see section 148);
+(d) property derived directly or indirectly from the commission of a confiscation offence (crime-derived property — see section 148);

-(e) property owned, effectively controlled or given away by a person who is declared to be a drug trafficker under section 32A(1) of the Misuse of Drugs Act 1981, or who absconds before a declaration can be made (“declared drug trafficker” — see section 159).
+(e) property owned, effectively controlled or given away by a person who is declared to be a drug trafficker under section 32A(1) of the Misuse of Drugs Act 1981, or who absconds before a declaration can be made (declared drug trafficker — see section 159).

 5. Application of Act to confiscable property